emannix/cold-paws-simclr-and-paws-semi-supervised-learning/README.md

-# Cold PAWS: repository to reproduce SimCLR pretraining, finetuning and PAWS results
+# Cold PAWS: Unsupervised class discovery and the cold-start problem -- repository to reproduce SimCLR pretraining, finetuning and PAWS results

+This is pytorch code for fitting the models from the [paper](https://arxiv.org/abs/2305.10071).
+For the label selection strategy code see [this repo](https://github.com/emannix/cold-paws-labelling-selection-strategies).

+---

 To train the SimCLR model on CIFAR10, run